bastiengiraud/DSA-learn/README.md

 ## How to Use

 To start using the toolbox, you simply need to specify your dataset parameters in the `init.jl` file, and then you can run the `main.jl` file.
 The `init.jl` file contains ALL parameters you can modify.
-Behind the parameters, a short explanation is provided of what it is and what you can choose from.
+The parameters in this file contain a short description behind it, please read this short explanation carefully; they explain what the parameters are and what you can choose from.

 1. **Configure Parameters**:
    All parameters required for dataset generation are specified in `init.jl`.
 This includes configurations for both the proposed method and the benchmark methods.